Anthony Rizzo Player Props: Yankees vs. Twins

 Anthony Rizzo At The Plate

-- Rizzo has driven home a run in eight games this year (38.1%), including more than one RBI in 14.3% of his games.
+- Rizzo has picked up an RBI in eight games this season (36.4%), with two or more RBI in three of those contests (13.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.